gboncoffee/song/README.md

 This sequence means full-sized notes (in this case, half a second).
 The first one is a C (first of the major C scale), the second a D and the third an E.

-A line with only the words "sin" or "pulse" switches the parsing channel.
+A line with the words "sin" or "pulse" switches the parsing channel.
 Note that the channels are played simultaneous.
+After the channel name, there should be two values: the first (integer) sets the octave to be used for the sequence (where 4 is the base which contains the tune-reference A).
+The second one is a floating-point number between 0 and 1 to set the volume for the sequence.
+Example: the line `sin 3 0.5` switches to the sine wave channel in the third octave and half the volume.